 - Bin Data: Group two or more values together in a string column.
 For example, group states in the southeast into a single “Southeast” bin.

-- Replace Nulls: Replace null values in a column with one of three options: Mode, 0.0 or “Other”.
+- Replace Nulls: Replace null values in a column with one of four options: Median, Mode, 0.0 or “Other”.

 - Split Column: Split a column into two columns based on values in the column.
 For example, a column called “Location” with values of “city, state” can be split into a second column called “State” using a comma for the delimiter.
 When you split columns, your new column will appear in both Schema View and Data View as a new column.
 You cannot create a column with the same name as an existing column in the dataset.
 A space is a valid delimiter for splitting columns.
 You do NOT need to include quotes (‘’ or “”) around characters or spaces when specifying a delimiter.